csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 ### Sprint backlog

 The <i>Sprint backlog</i> is the stuff that the team has committed to building in this current sprint.
-It is source from the cards in the <i>Product backlog</i> and should amount to one sprint’s worth of one scrum’s work.
+It is sourced from the cards in the <i>Product backlog</i> and should amount to one sprint’s worth of one scrum’s work.
 The cards in this column should be decided on and prioritised by the entire scrum: clients/Product Owners should steer product and feature decisions, and the